Probing new physics scenarios using high energy events at NOvA far detector: Constraining NSI parameters with high energy events

 In this subsection, we illustrate the appearance probabilities and event rates w.r.t neutrino energy assuming non-zero $\epsilon_{e\mu}$.
+The approximate probability corresponding to $\nu_\mu \rightarrow \nu_e$ channel considering non-zero $\epsilon_{e\mu}$ is

-In the left panel of fig.~\ref{fig:prob-event-eps_emu} we show $\nu_e$ (upper) and $\bar{\nu}_e$ (lower) appearance probabilities.
+In the left panel of fig.~\ref{fig:prob-event-eps_emu} we show $\nu_e$ (upper) and $\bar{\nu}_e$ (lower) numerical appearance probabilities using eq.~(\ref{eq:Prob}).
 In each of the probability plots we draw five curves; the black curve represents standard oscillation probability, the blue band depicts the resultant probability for $|\epsilon_{e\mu}| = 0.3$ and $\delta_{e\mu} \in [0:2\pi]$, the red dotted, magenta dashed and green dot-dashed curves stand for nonstandard phases $\delta_{e\mu} = 0$, $\delta_{e\mu} = \pi/2$ and $\delta_{e\mu} = 3\pi/2$ respectively.
 In all the plots we assume NH as the true mass hierarchy.

 From the left panel of fig.~\ref{fig:prob-event-eps_emu} the blue band corresponding to non-zero $|\epsilon_{e\mu}| = 0.3$ and $\delta_{e\mu} \in [0:2\pi]$ spans a wide range of probability values both greater and lesser than the standard oscillation probability (black curve).
 Whereas for $E_\nu>7$ GeV, we do not observe degeneracy for the chosen parameters; rather, we see the increase in probabilities w.r.t standard oscillation.
 Additionally, we show the curves corresponding to CP conserving ($\delta_{e\mu} = 0$) and maximal CP violation ($\delta_{e\mu} = \pi/2,~3\pi/2$) using red, magenta and blue lines respectively.